Serials include periodicals, newspapers, annuals (reports, yearbooks, etc.), journals and numbered monographic series.

 The collection will be examined regularly in order to evaluate its continued adherence to the above considerations.

-To initiate a request for a serials subscription, the requester must complete the Request for Serials Subscription Form.
+To initiate a request for a serials subscription, the requester must complete the Journal Request Form.
 Specific requirements and procedures are indicated on the request form.

 - Serial Format Selection Guidelines